 “It is sad that it has come to this, because Remington refunded all bets on Saturday after they cancelled racing due to extreme weather and the original $35,145 jackpot is still sitting there tonight.
 Remington makes the situation even more difficult for themselves by offering the jackpot on tonight’s races as customers are unaware that they could unwittingly disqualify themselves from winning the jackpot based on a rule standard that does not exist publicly.

 “Their behavior is making it clear that neither Remington, nor The Stronach Group, whose technological arm served to settle this bet, are looking out for horseplayers.
 This should not happen, and is a banner reason why horseplayers have left racing in droves for years and handle is down nearly 50% in two decades when adjusted for inflation.

 “As a group, horseplayers have been taken advantage of for far too long and it has to stop somewhere.
-If a track and its agents are not willing to pay a rightful winner of $35,000, then we start to question what is happening day in and day out across this country with even more on the line?”
+If a track and its agents are not willing to pay a rightful winner of $35,000, then don't we start to question what is happening day in and day out across this country with even more on the line?”